mrsimb/macrorecorder/README.md

 # After you set up your hotkey combinations:
 1. Remove or comment "use('all')" in "SETTINGS SECTION"
-2. Check keyboard (shown in log form below, when you press any key
+2. Check keyboard (shown in log form below, when you press any key)
-3. Type "use('your_customized_keyboard_id')" in "SETTINGS SECTION"
+3. Type "use('your_keyboard_id')" in "SETTINGS SECTION"
+Example: use('92&0&')

 # Known issues
 - Can't hold TAB, SHIFT, CTRL, ALT, they sent repeatly, due to LuaMacros limitations